OpenNebula/docs/source/design_and_installation/storage/vmware_ds.rst

 **vmfs** drivers: the ``system`` datastore needs to be updated in OpenNebula (``onedatastore update <ds_id>``) to set the TM\_MAD drivers to ``vmfs``.
 There is no need to configure datastore drivers for the system datastore.

 OpenNebula expects the system datastore to have the ID=0, but a system datastore with different ID can be defined per cluster.
-See the :ref:`system datastore guide <system_ds_the_system_datastore_for_multi-cluster_setups>` for more details.
+See the :ref:`system datastore guide <system_ds_multiple_system_datastore_setups>` for more details.

 Images Datastore
 ~~~~~~~~~~~~~~~~